Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   creted the migrations from starting  appsetting.json then run the command under nuggetmanager package console (add-migration AddDefaultIdentityMigration)used this  for migration there after i run the command by running command update-database

+  11 november 2023
+  satrted my assignment again on monday and to begin wiht i have creted a category. cs under models folder